 While Maddy is treads through "one of the most revolutionary events in English history" to find how all this magic started, Éléonore Mailloux is forraging through the history of the Sisters of Wellspring and to find out where it went, and who kept it there.

 Together, two best friends of old will try their best to put their degrees to good use, and unravel the mystery behind who has been keeping the most fascinating parts of the world from the rest of it; find out what King Henry VIII was really doing with the Dessolution of the Monasteries, find out who made the Dark Ages so dark, and which legends are more than just legends.

 Keep up to date with what I'm writing, what I am not, and when you can read it

-After surviving an ill-fated interaction with the business-end of a car, I have spent the past decade or so working on my recovery through writing and a Creative Writing degree.
-I have been writing genre fiction for years, and have been in class for such ominously categorized writing for a few years longer.
+After surviving an accident with the business-end of a sedan, I have spent the past decade or two working on my recovery through writing.
+I have been writing genre fiction for years, and have been reading genre fictions for years more.

 When I am not working on one book, I am brainstorming another over a Caramel Macchiato at my local Starbucks and researching the shape of magic.
 When I am not studying the speed of historic forms of transportation, I am theorizing about interdimentional deities.
 When I am not writing a story, I am planning one, or brainstorming one.